ucsb-cs48/w20/_lab/lab01.md

 **NOTE 2**: Having a group member (or two) absent will not cause your group's grade to be reduced.
 However you are require to *record* attendance in order for the group to get full credit for the lab.
 In the future, team members that cannot make it to a meeting should message their information to the meeting lead beforehand.

+**NOTE 3** In the future, meeting time can also be something like lec05 (for Lecture 5), or 01-17-2pm for an out-of-class-time meeting.

 In your github repository, you will structure the documentation of your meetings into 'sprints' (which are week-long unless you as a team decide on a different interval).